 In the image above, you can see that I created a new folder called New-Contacts, and added 6 of my copied vCard contacts.

 Good job!
-However, these files are just sitting lazily on our phone at the moment, we need to instruct the device to use the contacts.
+However, these files are just sitting lazily on your phone at the moment, you now need to instruct the device to use the contacts.
 On your Android phone, open the menu and launch the "Contacts" app.

 Tap the 3-dot menu, then "Import Contacts".

 Now select the location that you added your copied Android contacts to.
 In this case, I copied the contacts to the Internal Storage on my new device.

 Under "Create contact under account", choose Local.
 Your device will then search the selected location for your vCards.
 Once your vCards are found, select the ones you would like to import, then hit OK.